 “When a gift is deserved, it is not a gift but a payment.” ― Gene Wolfe, Shadow & Claw

-On a side note, some of you didn’t had positive father-child relationship for many reasons.
-If you are a father, you had devoted and sacrificed your life to raising her, so she could have better life.
+On a side note, some of you didn’t have a positive father-child relationship for many reasons.
+If you are a father, you had devoted and sacrificed your life to raising her, so she could have a better life.
 But somehow your relationship with her turned sour.

 If that is the case, know that your effort doesn’t go in vain.
 It’s not your fault if you had done everything that you could within your power at the time.
 You should go on living each day without regrets knowing you had done your best as a father.

 Both sides should practice open communication.
 For example, ask your Dad what he wants.

 And Fathers: Please be brave and let your children know what you really want from them.

 You might feel overwhelmed if your father and you have not been showing emotions before.
 If you are a father, you give her some time if you don’t hear from her immediately.
 It does not mean anything negative.
 It could be that she doesn’t know how to react.
 She could be busy trying to figure out what is best to do and sorting out her time.

 In my final thoughts for Father’s Month, it’s time for the fathers (mothers too) to receive.
 There are people in this world who wish to have a father alive at this moment.
 I’m one of them.

 And there are men who wish to be a father, but their wish is not being granted.